 The species on the right, above, is much more straighforward in this regard, as the flowers of Leptospermum grandiflorum bear a strong resemblance to manuka.
 On this Tasmanian endemic, the foliage is larger, stiffer and brighter in tone (frequently with a glaucous hue) than our native species/forms of manuka.

-I was happy to be able to see a species of the yellow-flowered dwarf shrub above, Hibbertia riparia, growing along the side of the track – as we have planted its lower-growing relative, H. procumbens, as a drought-tolerant groundcover before (especially in pots).
+I was happy to be able to see a species of the yellow-flowered dwarf shrub below, Hibbertia riparia, growing along the side of the track – as we have planted its lower-growing relative, H. procumbens, as a drought-tolerant groundcover before (especially in pots).

 As we finished the walk, I took the opportunity to photograph a shrub with an interesting biogeographic story.
 Leucopogon parviflorus (pictured below) grows in eastern Australia and the Chatham Islands, but does not occur on NZ’s main islands (which sit in between these two points).